top of page

 Is your committee trained in WHS basics, consultation, and basics of risks management principles?

 Courtenell offers numerous options to train your committee members.
-Training is equally suitable for your management representatives and worker representatives on the committee.
-While most worker representatives on health and safety committees are usually HSRs too, the prescribed training for HSRs does not get much into the specifics of how a HSC interacts with HSRs nor how an HSC can assist with consultation and help develop measures.
+While most worker representatives on health and safety committees are usually HSRs too, the prescribed training for HSRs does not get much into the specifics of how a HSC interacts with HSRs nor how an HSC can assist with consultation and help with developing WHS policies, plans, and measures.
 For some businesses HSC-specific training may be useful.
-If you think this may be of benefit to your business please contact one of our WHS training consultants to discuss.

 Recent Posts